 (1) It is prohibited to advertise to the general public medicinal products which are available on medical prescription only.
-[RT I 2010, 15, 77 - entry into force 18.04.2010]

-(2) Advertising of medicinal products to the general public must not:

-1) make any reference to the treatment of tuberculosis, sexually-transmitted diseases or any other serious infectious diseases, cancer and other tumoral diseases, chronic insomnia, diabetes and other metabolic illnesses; 2) use a child in the role of a character presenting the characteristics of a medicinal product.
-[RT I 2008, 15, 108 - entry into force 01.11.2008]
+- (2) Advertising of medicinal products to the general public must not: - i) make any reference to the treatment of tuberculosis, sexually-transmitted diseases or any other serious infectious diseases, cancer and other tumoral diseases, chronic insomnia, diabetes and other metabolic illnesses; 2) use a child in the role of a character presenting the characteristics of a medicinal product.